-Meridian 361 launches lawsuit against the Syrian Arab Republic, President Bashar al-Assad and Syrian Military Intelligence for their material support and sponsorship of terrorist Abu Ayyub al-Masri and the Islamic Sate of Iraq, and their roles in the kidnapping, torture and execution of U.S. Army SSgt Alex Jimenez and Spc Byron W. Fouty in the Iraqi “Triangle of Death”.
+Meridian 361 launches lawsuit against the Syrian Arab Republic, President Bashar al-Assad and Syrian Military Intelligence for their provision of material support and resources to terrorist Abu Ayyub al-Masri and the Islamic Sate of Iraq, and their roles in the kidnapping, torture and execution of U.S. Army SSgt Alex Jimenez and Spc Byron W. Fouty in the Iraqi “Triangle of Death”.

 F. R. Jenkins, Esq. delivers speech “The Rights of Terror Victims: U.S. Civil Litigation Against State Sponsors of Terrorism” to fellow members of the Honorable Society of the Middle Temple and their guests in Middle Temple Hall.